By BeachRock Bill

 Pens, score sheets, and glasses in hand, we went to work.

 In general, most of us were on the same page with our favorites and least favorites.

 The Alpine Duet, Port Wipeout, and Karl Strauss Aurora Hoppyalis were drinkable but received only “meh” reviews.

 The biggest mystery turned out to be the Stone IPA, which–according to its can dating–was only six weeks old.
 Yet this “iconic” IPA was already showing signs of oxidation in aroma, flavor, and color.
 Improper storage?
 Regardless of the reasons, the oxidation factor caused the Stone IPA to be near the bottom of everyone’s “Go-To” lists.

 The biggest surprise turned out to be the Sculpin.
-While having unanimously high scores in everyone’s aroma category, Sculpin earned the lowest average scores on just about everything else.
-To cap it off, it was the big loser in the value category, being significantly more expensive than the other 6 packs, selling for a whopping 66% more than the lowest-priced Coronado and Swamis.
+While having unanimously high scores in everyone’s aroma category, Sculpin garnered mediocre scores on just about everything else.
+To cap it off, our 6-pack of 12 ouncers was significantly more expensive than the other 6 packs, especially versus the lowest price-per-ounce Coronado and Swamis.
 Gonzo Baltimore however, loved the can art.